 However, there are many non-hormonal alternatives that a person with breast cancer could use.

-If a person is concerned about the slightly elevated breast cancer risk associated with hormonal birth control or needs to avoid it because they have breast cancer, they could consider:
+If a person is concerned about the slightly elevated breast cancer risk associated with hormonal birth control or needs to avoid it because they have breast cancer, they

 - Barrier methods: A safe alternative to hormonal contraception could be one of the many forms of barrier method, including:

 - Non-hormonal IUDs: A non-hormonal IUD can help a person avoid pregnancy without increasing the risk of breast cancer.

 - Permanent birth control surgery: If a person is sure that they do not want to have children, they can explore the permanent surgical options that are available to those looking for alternatives to more temporary forms of birth control.
 For example, a male may consider a vasectomy.

 Pregnancy-related risks can be higher